darkrenaissance/darkfi/doc/src/testnet/dao.md

-Now that the DAO has something in its treasury, we can generate a transfer proposal to send it somewhere, that will be up to vote for 30 block periods.
+Now that the DAO has something in its treasury, we can generate a transfer proposal to send it somewhere, that will be up to vote for 1 block period.
 Let's propose to send 5 of the 10 tokens to our address (we can find that with `drk wallet --address`):

 ```
-$ ./drk dao propose-transfer MiladyMakerDAO 30 5 WCKD {YOUR_ADDRESS}
+$ ./drk dao propose-transfer MiladyMakerDAO 1 5 WCKD {YOUR_ADDRESS}
 ```

 After command was executed, it will output the generated proposal